ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 | RST       | 31      | 3.3V    |
 | DATA[7:0] | [38:45] | D[7:0]  |

-If you look closely, the display (Adafruit 2.4" TFT LCD Breakout Board) has a one to one mapping to the FPGA pins when connected to the breadboard.
+If you look closely, the display (Adafruit 2.4" TFT LCD Breakout Board) has a one to one mapping to the FPGA pins when connected to a breadboard.
 Only one wire to the displays `Vin` is required to power it. __Please note that the `Vin` of the display goes to a FPGA IO.
 That is not an issue as long as `Vin` does not exceed 3.3V!__

 # RPPICO Build
 Uses the [CMOD A7 Build](#cmod-a7-build) and the pico-sdk.
 By default, this build will download the pico-sdk automatically.